anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 - The Active Minutes Pie Chart shows that most participants remain sedentary throughout the day, with a very little amount of activity being very active or fairly active.

 ## Act

+Keeping the business task in mind, the insights drawn from the statistics and data visualisations above can help guide the marketing strategy for Bellabeat.